 Women are drawn to home birth for many reasons.
 Some were born at home themselves or know others who’ve had home births, some were inspired by The Business of Being Born or Ina May Gaskin, some have done extensive research on the safety of birth in various settings, or took classes in college exploring cross-cultural birthing traditions.
-In the end, most women who arrive at the decision to birth at home have an intuitive sense that home is the most comfortable place to labor.
+In the end, most women who arrive at the decision to birth at home have an intuitive sense that home is the most comfortable place to bring their baby into the world.
 They are drawn to home birth because they are seeking a personalized, intervention-free, gentle birthing experience.

 The tradition of home birth is rooted in the philosophy that birth is a normal, physiologic process for women who are healthy, low-risk, and experiencing an uncomplicated pregnancy.
 Home birth midwives and home birthing families are not inherently anti-doctor, anti-hospital, or anti-technology.
 Rather, home birth midwifery is a path for those who recognize the value of judicious (as opposed to standard) utilization of obstetric skills, hospital resources, and technological intervention.